 All information for 2015-16 has been collated into a user-friendly tool available for download here.

-In their 2015-16 monitoring returns, we asked institutions to report on their evaluation of activity and financial support, equality and diversity activities, and work to raise attainment in schools.
-These areas will be addressed in further qualitative data and analysis to be published later in summer 2017.
-This data and analysis is intended to increase the sector’s understanding of the work currently being carried out in these areas, support institutions in their development of future evaluation activity, and provide insights into how institutions have made a difference.
+We have also published a supplementary note based on information provided by institutions in their 2015-16 monitoring returns about approaches to evaluation of activity and financial support included in their access agreements.
+This data and analysis is intended to increase the sector’s understanding of the work currently being carried out in these areas, support institutions in their development of future evaluation activity, and provide insights into the specific work being carried out by institutions.
 For further information on OFFA’s work in this area, please see the evidence and good practice section of our website.

-Our archive of monitoring outcome reports for previous years can be found with our wider suite of analysis, data and progress reports.
+Our archive of monitoring outcome reports for years prior to 2015-16 can be found with our wider suite of analysis, data and progress reports.